 1. Use Natural-Sounding Language

-Because voice search queries come as a spoken question, the phrasing of voice search terms often differs from that of a text search.
-These differences occur because people speak to their digital assistants the way they would normally talk in a conversation, as opposed to the shortened, abbreviated way we often type out our web searches.
+These differences occur because people speak to their digital assistants the way they would normally talk in a conversation, as opposed to the shortened, abbreviated way we typically type out our search queries.

 For example, if someone is thinking of buying a new TV, they might type into Google, Best TV brands.
-However, a voice search would likely sound something like, Hey Cortana, what are the best kind of TVs to buy?
+However, a voice search would likely sound something like, Hey Google, what TV should I buy?

-For marketers, this indicates a shift in the keywords that will become more frequently used with the rise of voice search.
+For marketers, this indicates a shift in the keywords that will become more common with the rise of voice search.
 Long-tail keywords will become more popular, mimicking natural speech patterns rather than the concise language of typical text searches.

 This means that, in addition to targeting these keywords in paid search, businesses will need to incorporate these longer keywords and phrases into their websites and content.

 - Incorporate long-tail keywords in blog post headers and sub-heads

 - Add a Frequently Asked Questions (FAQ) section to your website with questions and topics that mirror voice search queries

 - Create content that answers the basics of your products or services, such as who, what, when, where, why, and how